One Move to Make Any Investment Risk “Free” (and Build Profits Even Faster)

 Ask anybody who got their portfolio halved twice in the last 15 years – first during the Dot.bomb implosion from 2000-2003 and then the ongoing Financial Crisis that kicked off in 2008 with a vengeance.

-“Everything” went down at once… both times, people who were “letting their winners run” got taken to the cleaners.
+“Everything” went down at once… both times and people who were “letting their winners run” got taken to the cleaners.

 Don’t take my word for it, though.

 Warren Buffett notably quipped that diversification “makes very little sense for those who know what they are doing.”

 The legendary Jim Rogers famously observed that “diversification is something brokers came up with, so they don’t get sued.”
 To which he added in a 2016 Business Insider interview on the subject, “if you want to get rich, you have to concentrate [your assets] and think differently.”